 Just look at this video of an adorable mini Dachshund puppy with her new older sister!

 Your pup’s personality will depend on their environment and how they’re raised, but it’s said that the different coat types affect personality as well.

 For example, long-haired Dachshunds are more laid-back and calm, while wire-haired Dachshunds tend to be more outgoing.

-These little burrow dogs are vocal.
+Yes, Mini Dachshunds are vocal and they do bark a lot.
 They will bark loud and proud if they notice anything off or see something they want to chase.